 Now, I could go on and on about 苏州’s beauty but seeing is always better than hearing in this case.
 So, instead, here is a bit of cool information.

 苏州 is known as the silk capital of China, that’s right, there’s even a silk museum that you can visit and learn all about 苏州’s history of silk production and silk embroidery.
 As well as how silk is made starting from the silk worm.

 Now I’ve been to a silk factory in 苏州 before and it’s absolutely fascinating to see how the silk thread is unwound from the cocoon*2 and then made into silk cloth.
-So there’s a tons of to do in this beautiful town, and it’s definitely worth visiting.
-If you ever in a 上海 or 江苏 province area.
+So there’s tons to do in this beautiful town, and it’s definitely worth visiting.
+If you’re ever in a 上海 or 江苏 province area.

 It’s time to take a look at today’s language points and we begin with an adverb 不愧.

 不愧 means “be worthy of” or “deserved to be called,” “to probe oneself to be.”
 Now typically 为 or 是 follows 不愧.
 So it would be 不愧为 or 不愧是.
 So 小明’s dad said 小桥, 流水, 人家, 苏州真不愧是块风水宝地啊.
 Little bridges, flowing water, families, 苏州 is truly worthy of being a treasured area.
 Now another example of 不愧 could be 他不愧是个英雄.
 He is worthy of being a hero or he deserves to be called a hero.
 Let’s look at some more 不愧 examples.